mykelalvis/FT/Traveller/WORKING/Book 1.md

 table is intended to assist in that decision even for players still unfamiliar with the Traveller combat system.
 Following each listed weapon are three columns.
 The +DM column indicates the minimum required strength for the character if he or she is to receive strength bonuses for using the weapon in combat.
-It is advan- tageous for a character to have skill in a weapon which provides such bonuses.
+It is advan-tageous for a character to have skill in a weapon which provides such bonuses.
 The - DM column shows the level of strength (or less) which calls for mandatory strength penalties for using the weapon in combat; such penalties are to be avoided.
 Finally, the wounds column indicates the degree of wounding ability which the weapon has; it indicates relative power of the weapons.
-A character may select one weapon each time that blade combat skill is re- ceived.
+A character may select one weapon each time that blade combat skill is re-ceived.
 In the event that a character receives blade combat three times, he might choose, for example, cutlass-2 (taking cutlass twice) and dagger-1, or decide to concentrate on one weapon, perhaps taking foil-3.
 Note that one of the possible weapons is named blade.
 Players must be careful